Bulgaria (1955 ship): Casualties

 At the time of the incident, Bulgarias total complement of passengers and crew is estimated to have been at 201, though she was only rated to carry 120.
 On 11 July 2011, a government official from the Ministry of Emergency Situations said that the likelihood of finding additional survivors was slim, leaving a presumed total of up to 129 dead.
-On 12 July 2011, the divers recovered bodies of Bulgarias captain Alexander Ostrovsky and his spouse.
+On 12 July 2011, the divers recovered bodies of captain Alexander Ostrovsky and his spouse.
 As of 25 July 2011, the officially confirmed death toll was 122, with all bodies found so far identified.
 Among the dead were believed to be at least 50 children.

 Seventy-nine people (56 passengers and 23 crew members) were reported to have survived.
 Of those, 76 were rescued by the cruise ship Arabella, a few others were saved by other boats, and one swam to the shore.